Department Chair Appointment and Evaluation Policy

 If the Dean does not concur with the Department recommendation, they shall notify the Department, and submit a dissenting statement along with the Department’s recommendation to the Provost.
 The Provost, then, renders a recommendation, informing the Department and the Dean.

 In the event that the Department vote is a tie between two candidates and a conclusion cannot be reached within the department, the Department forwards the election results to the Dean and lists the names of the candidates who received an equal number of votes.
-The Dean forwards the names of candidates who earned an equal number of votes, and the Dean’s recommended candidate to University Personnel and to the Provost.
+The Dean forwards the names of candidates who earned an equal number of votes, and the Dean’s recommended candidate to Human Resources and to the Provost.
 The Provost reviews the department election tied results, the Dean’s recommended candidate, and the Provost then renders a recommendation to the President, informing the Department and the Dean.

 Following the selection of the Chair, the appointee shall receive a letter of appointment from the Provost, as President’s designee, specifying duties and responsibilities consistent with this policy, compensation as defined by the CSU/CFA Collective Bargaining Agreement, and term of office.